Abandoned & Little-Known Airfields:

 even though it had apparently already been closed for 6 years by that point.

-The 1992 USGS aerial photo showed that only the western & eastern portions of the runway & taxiway remained -
+A 1992 USGS aerial view looking north showed that the western & eastern portions of the Bradley Field runway & taxiway remained -

 two streets (Sawyer Avenue & 52nd Street) had been built over the middle portion of the airfield.